 The man Saxon was sitting up in bed, staring about him as though he were not very certain for the moment where he was.
 He had tied a white kerchief round his head by way of night-bonnet, and his hard-visaged, clean-shaven face, looking out through this, together with his bony figure, gave him some resemblance to a gigantic old woman.
-The bottle of usquebaugh stood empty by his bedside.
+The bottle of us

 Clearly his fears had been realized, and he had had an attack of the Persian ague.

-"Ah, my young friend!" he said at last.
-"Is it, then, the custom of this part of the country to carry your visitors' rooms by storm or escalado in the early hours of the morning?"
+"Ah, my young friend !" he said at last.
+"Is it, then, the custom of this part of the country to carry your visitor's rooms by storm or escalado in the early hours of the morning ?"